 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more

 You should normally hold a first degree equivalent to at least a British lower second-class bachelor's degree, in a non-computing subject.
 If your first degree contains only a small element of technical computing you can also be considered.

-If your first language is not English you must satisfy our English language requirement by providing us with evidence of a minimum TOEFL score of 80 (internet-based), or IELTS score of 6.0.
+If your first language is not English you must satisfy our English language requirement by providing us with evidence of a minimum IELTS score of 6.0.